• XARAGUA

 Subject to digital containment and surveillance for life

-Declared Persona non grata under canonical and sovereign law
+Declared Persona non grata under canonical and indigenous sovereign law

 ---